One of the most popular questions that we get asked is “how can I open a bank account as a foreigner?”

 In 2018, rules for onboarding new customers tightened in banks around the world.
 As a result, to open a bank account as a foreigner and non-resident, it’s often a far more complicated process than it was several years ago.

 Domestic authorities, international regulators, and the bank itself will determine what types of documents a foreign non-resident must provide in order to open an account.
 But there are some documents that are generally expected in almost all countries, which we list below.
-We will also share the documents that vary from country to country that you should check with your desired bank about before showing up to open an account.
+We will also share the documents that vary from country to country.
+Obviously, you should check these with your desired bank about before showing up to open an account.

 In all situations, banks will want to know why you want to open an account in their country.
 They may even ask why you specifically want to open an account at their bank.
-These are standard questions that you should be prepared to answer, especially since you are a foreigner with no residency or citizenship ties to the country.
+These are standard questions that you should be prepared to answer.
+This is especially true since you are a foreigner with no residency or citizenship ties to the country.

 These are just a few reasons why banks have agreed to open accounts for foreigners in the past.
 But remember, in order for these reasons to work, you need to be able to back up the claim.